dynamiqs/dynamiqs/docs/documentation/basics/time-dependent-operators.md

     H = [[1, 0], [0, -1]]
     ```

+!!!
+Note
+    Common operators are available as utility functions, see the list of available operators in the [Python API](../../python_api/index.md#operators).

 ### Piecewise constant operators

 A piecewise constant (PWC) operator takes constant values over some time intervals.
 It is defined by